We use affiliate links. They let us sustain ourselves at no cost to you.

 Quality dedicated proxies for a wide range of customers.

-You can get dedicated addresses in 27 countries.
+You can get dedicated addresses in 26 countries.
 They’re mostly based in the US, but you can also target Western European, Southern American, and Southeast Asian countries.
-Shared IPs support nine locations (US, Brazil, and Western Europe), and the rotating ones are only three (US, Germany, Brazil).
+The shared IPs support eleven locations, IP-based – four, and the traffic-based servers come only in the US.

 However, longer rotation times make the provider less attractive for scraping tasks.
 And Rayobyte supports fewer locations than some premium service providers.